Node-JF/tag-dynalite/README.md

 > 2 | Text

->> The Protocol of the Envision Gateway is set under the *Port Editor* tabe in *Dynalite System Builder*
+>> The Protocol of the Envision Gateway is set under the *Port Editor* tab in *Dynalite System Builder*

 #### Port